arusak/record-player/README.md

 * debug - if _true_: show diagnostic overlay with event history for every video.
 Default: false.
 * log - if _true): do console logging.
 Default: false.

-### load(metadata)
+### load(descriptors)

 Load video files into player.

-'metadata' is an array of video descriptors.
+'descriptors' is an array of video descriptors.
 You usually get it from your video streaming service.

 ```
 {